-The Membranous portion of the Urethra is a very important part, and should be specially noticed in the present view.
-It is seen to extend from the deep perinæal fascia or triangular ligament to the pelvic fascia or capsule of the prostate, or it is sometimes described as lying "between the two layers of the triangular ligament."
+- 1. Section of left pubic bone. - 2.
+Peritoneum on bladder. - 3.
+Left crus penis (cut). - Pelvic fascia forming anterior ligaments of bladder. - 5.
+Part of accelerator urinæ. - Posterior layer of triangular ligament, or pelvic fascia forming the capsule of the prostate. - Anterior layer of triangular ligament, or deep perineal fascia. - Between 6 and 7 are seen the following: membranous urethra, deep of the prostate, or it is sometimes described as lying "between the two layers of the triangular ligament."
 It is nearly an inch in length and is not quite horizontal in its position, the anterior extremity being about an inch below the symphysis pubis, and the posterior a little lower.
-This is the portion of the urethra opened by the deep incision in lithotomy, and it should be noticed how much its position will vary according to the movements of the staff,-whether that instrument be hooked under the pubes or depressed towards the rectum.
+This is the portion of the urethra opened by the deep incision in lithotomy, and it should be noticed how much its position will vary according to the movements of the staff-whether that instrument be hooked under the pubes or depressed towards the rectum.